 Illinois law permits a judge to impose alternative sentencing options in certain cases.
 This can reduce the severity of the penalty that is imposed following a conviction.
 Alternative sentencing can include terms of probation of up to 4 years, conditional discharge, periodic imprisonment, impact incarceration/boot camp, and fines.

 Are you or someone you love facing Class 1 Felony charges in Chicago?
 If so, do not hesitate to contact the Kostopoulos Law Group for assistance with your criminal defense.
-Our experienced Chicago criminal defense lawyers have over 30 years of combined legal experience and know how to get you the best possible outcome in your case.
+Our experienced defense lawyers have over 30 years of combined legal experience and know how to get you the best possible outcome in your case.
 Contact us today to set up a free consultation to learn about how we can help to get a reduction or dismissal of the criminal charges in your case.